geoserver/geoserver/doc/en/user/source/extensions/mapml/index.rst

 **MapML Output Format**

 The output image format for the MapML resource should be specified using the format_options parameter with a key called ``mapml-wms-format``.
 If provided, the provided mime type must be a valid WMS format specifier.
-If not provided, it defaults to ``image/png``.
+If not provided, it defaults to to the format set with the Default Mime Type dropdown under MapML Settings in the Publishing tab of the Edit Layer settings page.

 Example::